kbparagua/paloma/README.md

    end
    ```

-3. Changing controller and action
+3. Changing controller and action.

    ```ruby
    def new
      @user = User.new